httptoolkit/httptoolkit-website/src/posts/what-is-x-forwarded-for-about.md

 - **User Authentication:** Use the header information to ensure that login attempts originate from recognized and authorized locations, and flag the login as suspect if not, triggering 2FA check.

-- **Load Balancing:** Even distribute incoming traffic across servers, to ensure optimal performance during busy periods.
+- **Load Balancing:** Evenly distribute incoming traffic across servers, to ensure optimal performance during busy periods.

 - **Data localization:** European Union, Brazil, and China all have privacy laws about keeping data within their zones, and this can help identify those users who need special treatment.